cloudposse/actions/github/auto-merge/README.md

   The default is `5000` (5 seconds) and setting it to `0` disables sleeping between retries.

+- `MERGE_REQUIRED_APPROVALS`: Count of required approvals.
+The default is `0`.

 - `MERGE_DELETE_BRANCH`: Automatic deletion of branches does not work for all repositories.
 Set this option to `true` to automatically delete branches after they have been merged.
 The default value is `false`.

+- `MERGE_DELETE_BRANCH_FILTER`: A comma-separated list of branches that will not be deleted.
+This is not the list of GitHub's protected branches, which are never deleted, but an additional list of branches to protect.
+The default value is `""`.

+- `MERGE_ERROR_FAIL`: Set this to `true` to have the action exit with error code `1` when the pull request could not be merged successfully during a run.

 The following update options are supported: